Chinese Scientists Clone Monkeys Using Method That Created Dolly The Sheep

 Zhong Zhong and Hua Hua

 Two baby macaque monkey clones were born six and eight weeks ago.
-Their names are Zhong Zhong and Hua Hua after the Chinese word, Zhonghua, which means "Chinese people."
+Their names are Zhong Zhong and Hua Hua after the Chinese word Zhonghua, which means "Chinese people."

 "They are lively.
 They are walking, jumping, playing around like all newborn baby monkeys," Poo says, adding that so far they seem very healthy.